JasperZhang121/Android_Rental_App/items/report.md

 # indexOutOfBounds Report

-The following is a report template to help your team successfully provide all the details necessary for your report in a structured and organised manner.
-Please give a straightforward and concise report that best demonstrates your project.
-Note that a good report will give a better impression of your project to the reviewers.

 *Here are some tips to write a good report:*

 * *Try to summarise and list the `bullet points` of your project as many as possible rather than give long, tedious paragraphs that mix up everything together.*